 Canopy cover is not distributed evenly across the region or within municipalities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In Burlington, the highest percentage of canopy is found in vacant and residential properties (Fig. 3).
-Natural areas and agricultural properties have the lowest canopy cover.
+In Lily Lake, the highest percentage of canopy is found in residential properties and natural areas (Fig. 3).
+Transit and agricultural properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.

 By combining turf, bare soil, and other paved surface categories, we can identify which land use types have the most room for growth.
-In Burlington, the highest proportions of plantable space are found in agricultural properties and natural areas (Fig. 4).
+In Lily Lake, the highest proportions of plantable space are found in agricultural, vacant, and park properties

+(Fig. 4).